10 Best Electric Car Brands

 6. Xpeng Engines

-Xpeng Engines is another Chinese electric car manufacturer that was founded in 2014.
-Its headquarters are in Guangzhou, China.
+Xpeng Engines is another Chinese electric car manufacturer.
+Founded in 2014, it has its headquarters in Guangzhou.

-So far, Xpeng has formed 2 electric cars, 1 is a G3 electric crossover, and the other is a sedan and the so-called rival Tesla Model 3 P7.
+So far, Xpeng has formed two electric cars: 1 is a G3 electric crossover, and the other is a sedan and the so-called rival Tesla Model 3 P7.

-The G3 and P7 have notable specs and a good presence in the Chinese market.
-Also, these cars are pretty affordable for a wide range of customers.
+The G3 and P7 have notable specs and a strong presence in the Chinese market.
+They are also reasonably affordable for a wide range of customers.

 However, from a technological point of view, Xpeng is quite advanced and deserves to be considered 1 of the best electric vehicle companies.